 Methane and deforestation from cattle ranching isn’t magically offset by “regenerative” agriculture.
 The beef and dairy industries have successfully shoehorned their latest P.R. scheme for continuing the climate-heating cow business — so-called “regenerative ranching” — into “Common Ground,” a documentary about organic agriculture.
 To quote the April, 2024 Sentient Media article below: “Unfortunately, that solution [regenerative …

 The essay below, by Rick Halsey, Director of the California Chaparral Institute of San Diego County, CA is an excerpt of a letter to the California Coastal Commission, reprinted with permission from the author.
 Bolding added by TreeSpirit Project.
-GUEST ESSAY by: Rick Halsey, Director The California Chaparral Institute The author, Rick Halsey, above (right), …
+The forest destruction project @ Tomales Bay State Park: GUEST ESSAY by: Rick Halsey, Director The …

 The elk finally had their day in the Ninth Circuit Federal Appellate Court in San Francisco, before a 3-judge panel, around 10:30am this past Monday, April 1st (yes, April Fool’s Day, but this ain’t no foolin’ around).
 Our superstar-before-the-bar, attorney, Rebecca Garverman of the Harvard Animal Law & Policy Clinic, which brought this suit for …